Click on the images help you identify a northern red oak.

 Form

-Height is 55 to 80 feet with a trunk diameter of 24 to 36 inches.
-Tall and straight with clear trunk and narrow crown.
+Height 55 to 80 feet with a trunk diameter of 24 to 36 inches.
+Tall and straight with a clear trunk and narrow crown.

 Bark

-Bark on young stems is smooth and dark gray to dark brown in color.
-Bark on older trees is thick and brown, broken by shallow fissures into regular, flat, smooth-surfaced vertical plates.
+On young stems, smooth and dark gray to dark brown.
+On older trees, thick and brown, broken by shallow fissures into regular, flat, smooth-surfaced vertical plates.

 Leaf

-Simple, alternate on stem, length 5 to 9 inches; divided into seven to nine lobes, each extending halfway to the midrib.
-Each lobe is somewhat coarsely toothed, bristle tipped, firm.
-Color is dull green above, paler below, often turning a brilliant red in fall.
-Buds thick and pointed at top.
+Simple, alternate on stem, 5 to 9 inches long; divided into seven to nine lobes, each extending halfway to the midrib.
+Lobes somewhat coarsely toothed, bristle-tipped, and firm.
+Dull green above, paler below, often turning brilliant red in fall.
+Buds thick and pointed at the top.

 Fruit (seed)

-Large, bitter acorn, maturing the second year; length 3/4 to nearly 2 inches; blunt topped, flat at base with base enclosed in a very shallow, dark brown cup.
+Large, bitter acorn maturing the second year; 3/4 to nearly 2 inches long; blunt-topped, flat at the base, with the base enclosed in a very shallow, dark brown cup.

 Range

-Grows throughout the state but is most common and of best quality in the rich soil of southern, central, and southeastern Minnesota.
+Grows throughout Minnesota but most common and of best quality in the rich soils of southern, central, and southeastern regions.
 Moderately shade tolerant, fast growing.
 Very susceptible to oak wilt fungus.

 Wood uses